esdmr/nearley/README.md

 nearley is an npm [staff
 pick](https://www.npmjs.com/package/npm-collection-staff-picks).

-## This fork

-Modernized version of nearley with slightly better support for TypeScript, mostly for personal use.
-Since it will not be published to NPM, you will have to tell NPM to install the GitHub URL directly.

-## Documentation
+### Documentation

-Please visit our website https://nearley.js.org to get started!
+Please visit our website <https://nearley.js.org> to get started!
 You will find a tutorial, detailed reference documents, and links to several real-world examples to get inspired.

-## Contributing
+### Contributing

 Please read [this document](.github/CONTRIBUTING.md) *before* working on nearley.
-If you are interested in contributing but unsure where to start, take a look at the issues labeled "up for grabs" on the issue tracker, or message a maintainer (@kach or @tjvr on Github).
+If you are interested in contributing but unsure where to start, take a look at the issues labeled “up for grabs” on the issue tracker, or message a maintainer (`@kach` or `@tjvr` on GitHub).

 nearley is MIT licensed.

 A big thanks to Nathan Dinsmore for teaching me how to Earley, Aria Stewart for helping structure nearley into a mature module, and Robin Windels for bootstrapping the grammar.
 Additionally, Jacob Edelman wrote an experimental JavaScript parser with nearley and contributed ideas for EBNF support.
-Joshua
+Joshua T.
-T. Corbin refactored the compiler to be much, much prettier.
+Corbin refactored the compiler to be much, much prettier.
 Bojidar Marinov implemented postprocessors-in-other-languages.
 Shachar Itzhaky fixed a subtle bug with nullables.

-## Citing nearley
+### Citing nearley

 If you are citing nearley in academic work, please use the following BibTeX entry.